UmbraFlare-code/Forest-fall-silent/README.md

 This project is part of the NASA SpaceApps Hackathon, designed to tell a story about climate change through an interactive web experience.
 The narrative revolves around the character **Guardian of Climate**, focusing on the Amazon rainforest, deforestation, greenhouse gas emissions, and their effects on the environment.

+> [!Warning]
+>
+> There are problems when deploying it with the Vercel and github page deployment, we recommend trying the local deployment.
+See [Installation](#Installation)

 ## Features
 - Interactive storytelling with decision-making.
 - Multiple chapters focused on the Amazon and climate change.